 Why the mandatory gear list?
 Do I really need any of the recommended gear?

 Know thyself.
 Keep in mind this is a remote winter, wilderness race.
 All racers need to be prepared to stay out longer than anticipated and avoid dehydration, hypothermia and frostbite.
 Evacuation is not necessarily timely or possible.
 A change in trail conditions, weather or a gear problem may keep even the fastest racers from the finish line.
 Although groomed, the trails are not the quality of typical groomed Nordic ski trails.
 Plan on being out longer than you think.
-Race Directors reserve the right to refuse any racer who shows up on race day inadequately prepared.
+Race Directors reserve the right to refuse any racer, without refunding registration fees, who shows up on race day inadequately prepared.
 Check out the full gear list.

 Is there cell phone coverage?